SGenheden/Scripts/README.md

 Scripts
 =======

 This repository contains various python programs and packages created to fulfill the needs for various research projects.
-As such, they come with any sort of warranty.
+As such, they come without any sort of warranty.
 Admittedly they have been sparsely tested.

 They were written to be used with python version 2.7 and requires the following packages
 * [numpy](http://www.numpy.org/)